Toll Free 1-888-430-3055

 Stephanie Bumgardner, MSW, LICSW, RPT

-Stephanie received her Master’s degree from the University of St. Thomas, in St. Paul, MN.
-Stephanie is also a registered play therapist with training through Mankato State University.
-Stephanie has received additional training to provide diagnostic assessments for children ages 0-5 and has contracted mental health services to Headstart in the past.
-Stephanie has extensive experience working with the Native American population providing case management services to children and families.
-She has also completed intensive training to provide Filial Therapy to children and families.
+Stephanie received her master’s degree through the University of St. Thomas in St. Paul, MN.
+She is a registered play therapist with additional training through Mankato State University.
+Stephanie has received additional training to provide diagnostic assessments and treatment for children under the age of five.
+She has extensive experience working with the Native American population providing ICWA case management services to children and families.
+Stephanie is currently and has in the past contracted with various tribes to provide clinicial supervision .
+She has completed intensive training to provide filial therapy to children and families and is currently working towards her competency in parent-child interaction therapy (PCIT).

 Dr. David Bransford, M.D., Psychiatrist